prathyushavudatha/Database-project-SQL--Student-Registration-System-/README.md

 **proj1_tables_script18.pdf** -  has all the creation and insertion queries.

-**Proj1.txt** - has all the 20 manipulation quires on the created database with output tables.
+**Proj1.txt** - has all the 20 manipulation quires and their output tables.

 The following normalized tables from the Student Registration System (some tables have been simplified) will be used in this project: